Bruno081002/PFL-Project1/README.md

 ## Project note:

+## Auxiliar Functions

-### Function 1:
+### `removeDuplicates`

->We use a auxiliar Function to remove all duplicates in a list:
-    Its a recusive Function that check if the first element in a list, If it is present, the recursive call proceeds with the rest of the list, excluding the first element.
+> A recursive function that checks if the first element in a list is already present in the remaining elements.
+> - If the element is present, the recursive call proceeds with the rest of the list, excluding the first element.
-        If it is not present, the first element is added to the result, and the recursive call processes the rest of the list.
+> - If the element is not present, it is added to the result, and the recursive call processes the rest of the list.

+---

+### `distPath`

+> This function takes a `RoadMap` and a `Path`, returning a list of distances between adjacent cities in the path.
+> Example: Given `[city1, city2, city3]`, the output would be `[dist12, dist23]`.
+> - First, it creates a list of tuples with adjacent cities.
+> - Then, using `map`, it calculates the distance between each pair of cities in the tuples.

+---

+### `roadMapRec`

+A recursive function that takes four parameters: `roadMap`, a list of cities, the current maximum number of adjacent cities, and an accumulator with cities that have the same number of adjacent cities.
+- **Base case**: When the list of cities to check is empty, the function returns the accumulator.
+- **Recursive case**:
+  - It calculates the number of adjacent cities for the first city, `len`.
+  - If `num < len`, the accumulator is set to the current city.
+  - If `num > len`, the accumulator remains unchanged, and the current city is ignored.
+  - Otherwise, the current city is added to the accumulator.

+## Main FUnctions

+### `Function 1`

+> This function uses an auxiliary function to remove all duplicates from a list.
-        To get all the cities, we fisrt create a list with all cities, which are the first (index 0) and second (index 1) values of each tuple in the RoadMap,using concatMap Function
+> - To get all cities, we first create a list of all cities by taking the first (index 0) and second (index 1) values from each tuple in the `RoadMap`, using the `concatMap` function.
-Then we apply the  remove all duplicates.
+> - We then apply the duplicate removal function to ensure each city appears only once.

+---

 ### Function 2:
 > A function that return true if 2 cities are adjacent,.
 For two cities to be adjacent, they must appear together in the same tuple within the RoadMap